-Sponsored research means all research and development activities that are spon-sored by Federal and non-Pederal agencies and organizations.
-This term includes activities involving the training of individuals in research techniques (commonly called re-search training) where such activities utilize the same facilities as other research and development activities and where such activi-ties are not included in the instruction function
+- (1) Sponsored research means all research and development activities that are sponsored by Federal and non-Federal agencies and organizations.
+This term includes activities involving the training of individuals in research techniques (commonly called reearch training) where such activities utilize the same facilities as other research and development activities and where such activi-ties are not included in the instruction function. - University research means all research and development activities that are separately budgeted and accounted for by the institution under an internal application of institutional funds.
+University research, for purposes of this document, must be com-bined with sponsored research under the function of organized research.

-(2) University research means all research and development activities that are separately budgeted and accounted for by the in-stitution under an internal application of institution under an internal application of in-stitutional funds.
-University research, for purposes of this document, must be com-bined with sponsored research under the function of organized research. c.
+c.
 Other sponsored activities means programs and projects financed by Federal and non-Federal agencies and organizations which involve the performance of work other than in-struction and organized research.
-Examples Structure and organized research.
-Examples of such programs and projects are health service projects and community service pro-grams.
+Examples of such programs and projects are health service projects and community service programs.
 However, when any of these activities are undertaken by the institution without outside support, they may be classified as other institutional activities.

 d.
-Other institutional activities means all activities of an institution except for instruction, departmental research, organized re-search, and other sponsored activities, as defined in this section; indirect (F&A) cost ac-tivities identified in this Appendix paragraph B. Identification and assignment of in-direct (F&A) costs; and specialized services factilities described in §200.468 Specialized service facilities of this Part.
+Other institutional activities means all activities of an institution except for instruc-tion, departmental research, organized research, and other sponsored activities, as defined in this section; indirect (F&A) cost activities identified in this Appendix paragraph B, Identification and assignment of indirect (F&A) costs; and specialized services facilities described in §200.468 Specialized service facilities of this Part.

-Examples of other institutional activities include operation of residence halls, dining halls, hospitals and clinics, student unions, intercollegiate athletics, bookstores, faculty housing, student apartments, guest houses. chapels, theaters, public museums, and other similar auxiliary enterprises.
-This definition also includes any other categories of activi-ties, costs of which are "unallowable" to Federal awards, unless otherwise indicated in an award.
+Examples of other institutional activities include operation of residence halls, dining halls, hospitals and clinics, student unions, intercollegiate athletics, bookstores, faculty housing, student apartments, guest houses, chapels, theaters, public museums, and other similar auxiliary enterprises.
+This definition also includes any other categories of activi-ties, costs of which are "unallowable" to Federal awards, unless otherwise indicated in an award, a.
+Base period.
+A base period for distribution of indirect (F&A) costs is the period during which the costs are incurred.
+The base period normally should coincide with the fiscal year established by the institution, but in any event the base period should be so selected as to avoid inequities in the distribution of costs.